Phänomenologie und Naturwissenschaft

 Heelan, P. 1991.
 Hermeneutical Philosophy and the History of Science.
 In Nature and Scientific Method: William A. Wallace Festschrift, ed.
 Daniel O. Dahlstrom.
 Washington, D.C.: Katholische University of America Press, 23-36.

-Heelan, P. 1995 An Anti-epistemological or Ontological Interpretation of the Quantum Theory and Theories Like it, in Continental and Postmodern Perspectives in the Philosophy of Science, ed. by B. Babich, D. Bergoffen, and S. Glynn.
+Heelan, P. 1995 An Anti-epistemological or Ontological Interpretation of the Quantum Theory and Theories Like it, in Continental and Postmodern Perspectives in the Philosophy of Science, ed. von B. Babich, D. Bergoffen, and S. Glynn.
 Aldershot/Brookfield, VT: Avebury Press, 55-68.

 Heelan, P. 1997.
 Why a hermeneutical philosophy of the natural sciences?
 In Crease 1997, 13-40.